ggreco/testNapi/README.md

 # testNapi

-test garbage collection of node buffer
+test garbage collection of node buffer, to build:

+`npm install`

+to run the test:

+`node --expose-gc index.js`